Formula Of Aluminum Nitride

 The unique blend of properties mentioned above allows aluminum nitride to shine across a spectrum of industries:

 • Semiconductors: The close CTE match with silicon makes AlN a preferred material for packaging semiconductors, particularly in high-power applications.
-This ensures a solid and reliable connection between the chip and its packaging, preventing damage from thermal stress.
+This ensures a reliable and reliable connection between the chip and its packaging, preventing damage from thermal stress.

 Advanced Applications and Future Trends